 I put off preparing my taxes this year as long as possible.
 Mainly because I knew I’d owe a good chunk of money.
 (Trust me, it has nothing to do with the pittance I make off this blog.)
 Tiffany over at OMAAT provides a good overview of why she likes to pay her taxes with credit cards.
 However, I’ve generally found this to be a losing proposition.
 Until this year, anyway, as I’ll explain later in this post.

 Paying Taxes by Card Still Doesn’t Make Sense, Most of the Time

 Some of you know I prepare taxes for a living as my day job.
 (And no, the irony of a tax guy waiting until April 12th to do his own isn’t lost on me.)
 Clients often ask if it makes sense to use a credit card to pay the piper for the points.
 Usually, my answer is no. Why?
 Most of the time, the math doesn’t work.
 Simply put, the value of the points earned must exceed the convenience fee charged by the processor.

 And usually, it doesn’t.
 Take this example of a $5,000 payment using a few common points or cash back cards.
 Fees vary, but for this exercise, I use Pay1040.com, which charges a 1.87% fee.
 This makes the actual charge $5,093.50 after the fee.
 Also note that this table assumes a payment to the IRS.
-Some states and localities allow credit card payments for income or property taxes.
+According to some credit fixers, some states and localities allow credit card payments for income or property taxes.
 However, fees vary by jurisdiction, sometimes as high as 3%.